-The major tourist points of note in Yangon are : Shwedagon Pagoda (the most important religious site in Myanmar) which rivals Angkor Wat for a spot on the most amazing thing to see in Asia.
+The Shwedagon Pagoda is the most important religious site in Myanmar, which rivals Angkor Wat for a spot on the most amazing thing to see in Asia.
 Opening hours are from 6:30 AM to 10 PM.
-Usually there is a $8 dollar entrance fee but we arrived on a full moon so it was free of charge.
+Usually there is a 8$US dollar entrance fee for the Shwedagon Pagoda, but we arrived on a full moon so it was free of charge.
 Tours guides are negotiable and are recommended if you want to spend some real time learning about the rich history.
 Like most pagodas and temples in Myanmar – shoes off, long pants and cover up shoulder are essential!